lasik surgeons

 Looking at a long list of potential complications from refractive surgery can be overwhelming.
 When put into proper perspective, the issue may not seem so dire.
 There are a gazillion things that can go wrong with any surgery, just like there are a gazillion things that can harm you every day.
 For most people considering refractive surgery, the more important issue is the probability of something going wrong, not the possibility.
 Also, it is very important to distinguish between the rate of occurrence of a problem and the rate of an unresolved problem.

 It is important to remember that refractive surgery is often more a six-month process than a 20-Minute Miracle.
 During those six months, treatment may include medications or even an additional enhancement surgery.
-Fluctuation in vision quality is normal, minor haze, halos, often resolve within weeks, temporary dry eye is relatively common with Lasik and All-Laser Lasik.
+Fluctuation in vision quality is normal, minor haze, halos, often resolve within weeks, temporary dry eye is relatively common with Lasik and Bladeless Lasik.
 Nearly all problems that can occur have a resolution available, although that process may be undesirable.

 We have listed the most commonly reported complications of the most common refractive surgery techniques.
 Although these are the most commonly reported complications, they are not very common.
 About 3% of refractive surgery patients have unresolved complications (all procedures and all kinds of problems combined) at six months after surgery, with about 0.5% of those being complications that require extensive management or aggressive intervention.
-See Lasik Eye Surgery Expectations.
+See Lasik Results.
 There are a small percentage of refractive surgery patients who have long-term complications.
 The possibility of a long-term complication will always exist, even if the probability is very, very small.

 A competent doctor will provide every patient with an informed consent before surgery.
 This document needs to be read closely and fully understood.
 It will provide a more comprehensive list of potential problems.
 It is wise to discuss with the doctor the probability of having one of these problems, based upon your own individual circumstances.